CarletonComputerScienceSociety/website/content/news/2021-2022/2021-09-07-first-year-representative-nominations.md

 You can find the full election timeline and further details on our policies in our [Writ of Election](https://drive.google.com/file/d/1lD_DS8SeCMdcpRU_GH9N31Q1ObCK7-Qj/view?usp=sharing).

-If you have any questions or concerns, please email info@ccss.carleton.ca
+If you have any questions or concerns, please email bod@ccss.carleton.ca